piemar/mongodb-fle-queryable-aws-azure-gcp/samples/aws/README.md

 AWS_REGION='eu-central-1'
 AWS_DEFAULT_REGION="$AWS_REGION"
 ```

-There are two fields that should not be changed, as they will be replaced once you run the configure_kms.sh.

 # Start Docker Container
 A prebaked docker image that has all prequisites installed such as mongodb shared library, start container in root of this repo.